Procedure 7.3.3 Purchasing Cards

 A purchase made with a purchasing card may be made in-store, by U.S. mail or by electronic means such as telephone, fax or internet.

 Part 6.
 Unauthorized and/or Inappropriate Card Use.
-Purchasing cards are not to be used to purchase items for personal use or for non-college, non-university or non-system office purposes, even if the cardholder or fleet card user intends to reimburse the college, university or system office.
+Purchasing cards must not be used to purchase items for personal use or for non-college, non-university or non-system office purposes, even if the cardholder or fleet card user intends to reimburse the college, university or system office.

 A cardholder or fleet card user who makes an unauthorized purchase with the card or uses the card in an inappropriate manner may be subject to disciplinary action, up to and including termination, as well as revocation of the purchasing card, criminal prosecution, and restitution of the unauthorized use.

 Subpart A. Prohibited use.
-Cards are not to be used for purchases in the following categories:
+Cards must not be used for purchases in the following categories:

 Subpart B. Use allowed only when specifically authorized.
-Specifically authorized cards may allow for purchases listed in this subpart that comply with applicable system procedures, and any applicable grant agreement.
-In all cases, prior approval for the expenditure must be received using the special expense process:
+Specifically authorized and designated cardholders may execute purchases listed in this subpart that comply with applicable system procedures, and any applicable grant agreement.
+Where required by applicable system or institution policies and procedures, prior approval must be granted before executing the purchase:

 - Food and beverages for an individual employee;